knative/serving/docs/debugging/application-debugging-guide.md

 steps:

 1. Click `Discover` on the left side bar.
-1. Choose `zipkin*` index pattern on the left top.
+1. Choose `logstash-*` index pattern on the left top.
+1. Input `tag: "requestlog.logentry.istio-system"` in the top search bar then search.